IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 ## Summary

-Test-Driven Development (TDD) is an approach to writing a failing test before your implementation code.
-In this post we looked at writing a failing test using Serverspec and then creating an Ansible playbook to make the test pass on a virtual machine.
+Test-Driven Development (TDD) is an approach to writing a test before your implementation code.
+In this post we looked at writing a test using Serverspec and then creating an Ansible playbook to make the test pass on a virtual machine.

-We installed test-kitchen, a ruby based tool which provides a test-harness to run infrastructure code in isolation.
+Test-kitchen was used to provide the harness to run the infrastructure code in isolation.

-We've spent a lot of time installing software and tools so far, so in the next few posts, I'll be learning more about Ansible.
+So far we have installed VirtualBox, Vagrant, Ansible and Test-Kitchen.
+My next few posts will be concentrating more on Ansible using TDD to verify our playbooks.

 #### Commands used in this post